-"The collapse of land between the house and lake was caused primarily by an underground water leak from a city service," project engineer and principal of Benchmark Engineering, Joe O'Neill said.
+"The collapse of land between the house and lake was caused primarily by an underground water leak from a city service," said Joe O'Neill, project engineer and principal of Benchmark Engineering.

 The homeowner needed a solution that could be implemented immediately and installed from the beach to protect the home and garage foundations, but also provide an aesthetically pleasing way to do so on the tight property line.

-The homeowner turned to Benchmark Engineering in Harbor Springs for a solution to the erosion issue.
+The homeowner turned to Benchmark Engineering in Harbor Springs, Michigan for a solution to the erosion issue.
 Benchmark recommended a retaining wall to stabilize the slope and prevent further erosion.

-Since this was the first 9 inch (228.7 millimeter) setback wall with two 90 degree outside corners, a collaborative effort between Redi-Rock International's engineers, Redi-Rock's Research and Development team and the installer, Harbor Springs Excavating, helped make this project a success.
+Since this was the first 9 inch (230 millimeter) setback wall with two 90 degree outside corners, a collaborative effort between Redi-Rock International's engineers, Redi-Rock's Research and Development team, and the installer, Harbor Springs Excavating, helped make this project a success.

-Project: Lake Michigan Private Residence #71 Customer: Harbor Springs Excavating Wall Engineer: Benchmark Engineering Installer: Harbor Springs Excavating Block Manufacturer: MDC Contracting, LLC Location: Harbor Springs, MI Year Built: 2008
+Project: Lake Michigan Residence #71 Customer: Harbor Springs Excavating Wall Engineer: Benchmark Engineering Installer: Harbor Springs Excavating Block Manufacturer: MDC Contracting, LLC Location: Harbor Springs, Michigan Year Built: 2008

 Cobblestone Texture Blocks - Redi-Rock Cobblestone blocks feature a great stacked stone aesthetic with the appearance of six smaller blocks.